marmoi/dcase2022_task1_baseline/README.md

 accessible to the community.
 DCASE organizers strongly encourage participants to share their code in any form after the challenge.

+### Data preparation
+    |
+    ├── task1_features.yaml   # Parameters for the prepare_data.py file
+    ├── prepare_data.py       # Code to extract features from 1 second files
+    └── create_h5.py          # Code to create the features_all.h5 file

 Description
 ========